Why is my garden bare spots

 Landscaping

-The answer to 'why is my garden bare spots' is that there are several common causes, including poor soil, lack of sunlight, drought, pests, and disease.
-Bare spots in your garden can be unsightly and indicate underlying problems that need to be addressed.
+The answer to 'why is my garden bare spots' is that there are several common causes, including poor soil quality, lack of sunlight, excessive foot traffic, pest damage, and improper watering.
+Bare spots can be unsightly and make your garden look neglected, but there are usually simple solutions to address the underlying issues.

 Step-by-Step Guide